 And that’s another Airbnb’s malpractice denounced by Taylor Martin in CNET: the indiscriminate use of professional photographers with the aim to beautify the accommodations in Cuba to the point that they have nothing to do with the actual appearance of the house.

-Wild Caribe is the right platform to book your casas particulares because:
+Wild Caribe is the right platform to get contact details of your casas particulares because:

-- Selects only those casas that meet European standards of quality and
+- We select only those houses that meet the European quality standards,

 28. How do I find my pre-booked casa in each town?